aob787/Final_assignment_RT1/README.md

 Final assignment - Research Track 1
 ================================

-This respiratory was retrived from https://github.com/CarmineD8/final_assignment and https://github.com/CarmineD8/slam_gmapping
+Some parts of respiratory was retrived from https://github.com/CarmineD8/final_assignment and https://github.com/CarmineD8/slam_gmapping

 Tasks
 --------------------